dannyquinn/domainvalues/README.md

         | 2         | ProductB    |
 ```

 When the file is saved another file will appear.
 This contains the enumeration code and the language is determined by the project type.
+See [Enumerations](https://github.com/dannyquinn/domainvalues/wiki/Enumerations) in the wiki for more information.

 ![Editor2](Images/Editor2.png)